Find Cheap Auto Insurance Quotes in Your Area

 - Remove your license plates and personal items

 - Leave the key with the claims adjuster

 - Send in any additional keys

-The quicker you do all of these things, the faster and smoother the process will be.
-After a “Total Loss” designation, the car is usually taken by your insurance company, who then notifies the DMV that the car has been totaled.
-Depending on the state, the car will be declared "salvage”.
-At this point any buyers who specialize in salvaging vehicles can purchase the car from the company.
+The quicker you do all of these things, the faster and smoother the process will go.
+After a total loss designation, the car is usually taken by your insurance company, which then notifies the department of motor vehicles that the car has been totaled.
+Depending on the state, the car can be declared "salvage," and any buyers who specialize in salvaging vehicles can purchase the car from the company.

-If you want to keep the totaled car - either because you want to repair it, or even just for sentimental reasons — your company can allow it.
-If you go that route, you'll get less cash; your payment will be the ACV minus the value of the car as salvage.
-Though totaled, a salvage car will still have some value in its parts and potential to be restored.
-GEICO tells customers to also be aware that some states prevent drivers from keeping total loss vehicles, while others will require you to obtain a certificate that states the car is salvage.
+If you want to keep the totaled car — for example, to repair it or for sentimental reasons — your insurance company may allow it.
+If you go that route, you'll get less cash.
+Your payment will be the actual cash value, minus the value of the car as salvage.
+Even totaled, a salvaged car will still have some value in its parts and the potential to be restored.
+Geico tells customers to be aware that some states prevent drivers from keeping total loss vehicles, while others will require you to obtain a certificate that states the car is salvaged.

-If you disagree with it being a total loss: You may negotiate with the claims adjuster as we go into more detail here.
-Generally you will be required to submit more documentation and any proof showing the car is actually worth more than previously determined.
-If perhaps they did not fully account for any modifications you made, that would be a point to be made.
-If you still feel you are not being adequately compensated, you may bring the case to a laywer to fight on your behalf.
+If you disagree with it being a total loss, you may try to negotiate with the claims adjuster.
+For example, you might make a case that they did not fully account for any modifications you made.
+You will be required to submit documentation and any proof showing the car is actually worth more than previously determined.
+If you feel you are not adequately compensated, you may bring the case to a lawyer to fight on your behalf.

-If you total a leased or financed car, there is a good chance there is a decent amount left to pay.
-While the insurance company will pay you for the value of the car, it is very likely the value has depreciated, and does not reflect the value of the car, which you took a lease for.
-If you drive a leased vehicle, you should consider taking out “GAP” insurance which would cover you for any remaining balance in a lease.
+If you total a leased or financed car, there is a good chance you still have a decent amount left to pay.
+While the insurance company will pay you for the value of the car, it is very likely the value has depreciated and does not reflect the amount you agreed to lease.
+If you drive a leased vehicle, you should consider taking out gap insurance, which would cover you for any remaining balance in a lease.